corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 ## Part 2

-*If you haven't finished "Automation Part 1" yet, do so before starting the next steps*
+*If you haven't finished "Data Manipulation" yet, do so before starting the next steps*

 ### Scaling up